In a Nutshell

 Buy a vehicle history report

-In addition to the numerous websites that offer vehicle history reports, the federal government’s National Motor Vehicle Title Information System lists approved providers of vehicle history reports starting at $2.95.
+In addition to the numerous websites that offer vehicle history reports, the federal government’s National Motor Vehicle Title Information System lists approved providers of vehicle history reports.
 These reports, intended to only provide data on indicators associated with preventing auto fraud and theft, broadly cover title information, previous damage and odometer readings — but nothing beyond that.
-The system’s data comes from three sources: auto recyclers, salvage yards and junkyards.
+The system’s data comes from five sources: auto recyclers, salvage yards, junkyards, state motor vehicle titling agencies and insurance carriers.

 What should I look for in a vehicle history report?